 These are two classics for finding the cheapest flights in the skies.
 Both Kayak and Skyscanner aggregate nearly all flight options for your origin to your destination in a single search, allowing you to really see what’s cheapest, what’s fastest, and more.

-Kayak and Skyscanner are awesome, but Scott’s Cheap Flights goes a step further in finding you the cheapest flights without needing a travel agent.
+Kayak and Skyscanner are awesome, but Going.com (Formerly Scott’s Cheap Flights) goes a step further in finding you the cheapest flights without needing a travel agent.
 And while it is not a booking engine where you can buy your tickets, combining it with one can get you the best deal.

 At that point, you can head to Google Flights or the airline’s website to get the tickets.
 This adds up to be an awesome tool to save you even more time, avoiding a perpetual search to get the best price.

-One equivalent for seeing all of your hotel and even rental options at your destination is Booking.com.
-This search engine conveniently aggregates basically every accommodation option available and shows you rates, amenities, photos, traveler ratings and reviews, and more.
+One equivalent for seeing all of your hotels and even rental options at your destination is Booking.com.
+This search engine conveniently aggregates every accommodation option available and shows you rates, amenities, photos, traveler ratings and reviews, and more.

-Fun fact: technically, Booking.com is considered an ‘online travel agency’; the term used for these types of third-party websites where you can book hotels and flights.
+Fun fact: technically, Booking.com is considered an ‘online travel agency’; the term used for third-party websites where you can book hotels and flights.

-However, your experience booking online with these websites will be different than using a classic travel agent; so don’t be mistaken, you are still booking online yourself.
+However, your experience booking online with these websites will be different than using a classic travel agent; so don’t be mistaken, you are still booking online.

 Check out our ViaTravelers review of Booking.com for a deeper look at how to use it and whether it’s a safe reservation site.